 Hyatt Points Vs. Weeks

 Before you can determine how much Hyatt Residence Club is, you’ll need to figure out exactly what you need from a timeshare.
 Hyatt offers two options: points and weeks.

 If you buy timeshare points with Hyatt, you will enter Hyatt Vacation Club.
 Points-based timeshares are great if you want to visit different resorts within the brand at different times each year.
 Alternatively, you can buy a fixed-week timeshare.
 Week-based timeshares are generally best for people who enjoy traveling the same week every year.
 Knowing which you prefer will help you decide if Hyatt is worth it.

-How much you’ll pay for your Hyatt membership depends on if you buy a week or a points-based timeshare.
+How much you’ll pay for your Hyatt membership depends on whether you buy a week or a points-based timeshare.
 The number of points you want will affect the final bill and annual fees.
 And depending on where you want to vacation will determine how many points you need to buy.
 Understandably, a Hawaii vacation will require more points than one in Tennessee.
 Similarly, the week you buy (if it’s in a busy season or not) will also affect the final price.